 Update: Added a new section of How to solve Samsung Galaxy S9 LED wallet cover problems after Android Pie update?
 If you get any issues with the LED cover after you update Galaxy S9 or S9+ to Android Pie, you may check this section.
 It solves two possible problems:

-- The Galaxy S9 LED wallet cover is not recognized by the phone.
+- The LED wallet cover is not recognized by the phone.

 - Notifications are not shown on the LED cover.